mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 He yelled at Melna, "What did I say?!" and then immediately turned back to the microphone.
 "That's enough talk for now, Liffa.
 Let's get to work...
 What's that?...
 Oh she'll be fine.
 Let's just focus for now, okay?"

 Fajro gestured to a man at the far side of the room, who flipped a mundane switch on his desk.
+A small tube of glass next to the switch flashed orange for a moment and then held its glow, searing its shape into her eyes.

 He said to her calmly, "I didn't want to resort to this, Melna, but I'm out of options.
-That switch ties directly to a timed explosive rigged to Liffa's vehicle.
-You might consider your words a bit more carefully next time."
+That switch was made for people like you.
+And you don't want to find out what it does if left on for long enough.
+I urge you, to be more selective with your words from now on."

 She stared at the switch intently, trying to weigh the bluff. *They need hae.
 They wouldn't wait days to send hae up just to throw it all away once she arrived.
 Then again, they may soon have what they were out to get, and want to use her craft to destroy some of the obscura.*